 First off, don’t panic.
 A dispute definitely isn’t the end of the world.
 Here’s the process:

-- You’ll receive a notice of the dispute in your "Disputes" report (Reports -> Disputes in your admin area) as well as by email (if you have that option enabled in your account settings).
-This will include documentation of the charge, and an option to provide further information for fighting the dispute.
+You’ll receive a notice of the dispute in your "Disputes" report (Reports -> Disputes in your admin area) as well as by email (if you have that option enabled in your account settings).
+To enabled email notifications select "Account Settings" from your "Account" drop-down (top right) within the admin area.
+The report and notifications will include documentation of the charge, and an option to provide further information for fighting the dispute.
 We automatically fight disputes with all the information we have, but if you can provide anything else it can only help!
-You’ll need to respond to this request within 10 days, but the quicker the better!
+If you have something additional to provide you’ll need to respond to this request within 10 days (but the quicker the better).

-- If you fight the dispute, and win, you’ll get your money back (plus the fee!).
+When fighting the dispute if we win you’ll get your money back (plus the fee!).
 If not, the money will be refunded to the cardholder.

 How do I fight a dispute?

 You don't have to: we've got you covered!
 We automatically fight disputes for you.
 We have a ton of information about the transaction in question and we use all of that in fighting each dispute.
 But our chances of winning can only increase with your help!
 That's why the email notification you receive will also request additional details (if you have any) to help us fight the dispute.

 The list of items we hold on to is extremely long, but here are a few key items: